 Another overstated argument having a kernel of truth is the impact of tort reform.
 Limiting pain-and-suffering awards and punitive damages would certainly have an effect on possible payments to suing patients and on malpractice insurance premiums?
 After Missouri reformed its medical damages laws, premiums fell (sometimes by as much as 25% to 30%) because malpractice insurers paid out fewer claims, according to a very thorough article from last September in the Cleveland Plain Dealer.
+There was some relief for those looking to get life insurance for the eighty-five and over.
 But overall health costs still went up in Missouri, as they did in Texas, which also sets limits on the amount an injured patient can claim.
 Burke Harvey’s blog post provides legal advice in such cases.

 The reason, as has been reported in the Plain Dealer and multiple other sources, is that the costs related to medical torts are quite small relative to the whole 2.2 trillion dollars of health care spending.
 The nonpartisan Congressional Budget Office (CBO) estimates that aggressive caps on malpractice claims would result in a reduction of only 0.4% to 0.5% in American health care costs.
 (More information from the Washington Post about the CBO findings.)
 While that works out to about $54 billion over 10 years, the figure is nowhere the large figures — anywhere from $100-200 million per year, or roughly 5-10% of all health care spending — that are frequently claimed by tort reform advocates, such as Philip K. Howard did in his Post editorial “Health Reform’s Taboo Topic.”